Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 less than one minute of computations, and a few seconds of known conversation".[^7]

 In December 2009, The A5/1 Cracking Project attack tables were released by Chris Paget and Karsten Nohl.
-These tables included rainbow tables and were 1.7TB in size.[^7]
+These tables included rainbow tables and were 1.7TB in size.
+These rainbow tables allowed you to avoid computations 20% of the time. [^7][^20]

 ------
 In 1998, COMP128 was reversed engineered and fully published online.
 COMP128 takes a 128-bit key and a 128-bit RAND to produce a 128-bit output.
 COMP128 is considered a hashing algorithm as it is extremely difficult to go back unless you already know both parts: the key and the RAND.
 The RAND is a challenge code sent from the cell tower.
 There were 3 versions of the algorithm named -1, -2, and -3. -1 is considered extremely weak but -2 and -3 are considered weak.
 AES based algorithms have replaced the COMP128 algorithms almost completely.
-The COMP128 algorithm's main problem is the small output and weak diffusion.
+The COMP128 algorithm's main problem is the small output and weak diffusion.[^16]

 # Confidentiality in GSM and GSM-derived protocols (aka most modern protocols EDGE, 3G, and 4G)